AntonioTorres23/OpenGL_Notes/Advanced GLSL.md

 First we allocate enough memory of our buffer which is equal to 2 times the size of `glm::mat4`.
 The size of GLM's matrix types correspond directly to `mat4` in GLSL.
 Then we link a specific range of the buffer, in this case the entire buffer, to binding point 0.

 Now all that's left to do is fill the buffer.
 If we keep the *field of view* value constant of the projection matrix (so no more camera zoom) we only have to update it one in our application - this means we only have to insert this into the buffer only once as well.
-Because we already allocated enough memory in the buffer ob
+Because we already allocated enough memory in the buffer object we can use `glBufferSubData` to store the project matrix before we